aridjayarecipes/cutesrecipes.web.app/content/post/2391-steps-to-prepare-favorite-cabbage-and-peas-sabji.md

 1. Take 1/4 cup coriander/cilantro

 This Indian cabbage and peas stir fry goes by many different names, including bandh gobi matar or patta gobi matar.
-This is real Indian food - or maybe I should say &#34;everyday Indian food.&#34; Cabbage and peas sabzi is the kind of thing an Indian mama/parent will make for you.
+This is real Indian food - or maybe I should say "everyday Indian food."
+Cabbage and peas sabzi is the kind of thing an Indian mama/parent will make for you.
 Chop the cabbage, onion, tomato and serrano pepper as shown.
 Keep aside with a cup of frozen peas.

 <!--inarticleads2-->